Mentor Areas

 Description:

-Students who are interested in working at the interface of biology and computer science are encouraged to contact the professor to discuss potential research opportunities.
+Students who are interested in working at the interface of biology and computer science are encouraged to contact us to discuss potential research opportunities.

 Preferred Qualifications